JakeJR0/Silverchip-Home-Booking-System/README.md

 # Silverchip Home Booking System

 The Booking System Project is designed to help administrators to book holidays for the guests.
+Branded with the Silverchip logo the "Holiday Home Booking System" was developed by the [Authors](#authors) credited below during their work placement at Silverchip.

+A brief was provided with the requirements the program must meet and the features that had to be included.

 ## Table of contents:
 - [Badges](#badges)